smittytone/cli2c/README.md

 ## Known Issues

-* Under macOS, rapidly repeated calls to `cli2c`, `matrix` or `segment` (ie. the I2C driver they all depend upon) can cause the I2C Host firmware to crash.
+* **Fixed in 1.1.3** Under macOS, rapidly repeated calls to `cli2c`, `matrix` or `segment` (ie. the I2C driver they all depend upon) can cause the I2C Host firmware to crash.
 This has been experienced with the matrix and segment examples.
 This is being investigated.

 ## Release Notes